-Excel TECC's Tech Prep partners are Lakeland Community College and Cuyahoga Community College.
+Excel TECC's Tech Prep partners are Lakeland Community College, Cuyahoga Community College and Stark State College.
 Generally, Excel TECC hosts a meeting for parents and students in spring with details about the application process for claiming Tech Prep credits.
 Program instructors will provide submission forms to students for the credits.
 When completed by the student, the form is returned to the instructor who will forward it to the Administrative Office for the Director to complete and turn in to the institution.

 To Claim University of Akron credits contact:

 Kelly Herold, Assistant Dean, CAST

 Students who successfully completed specified technical programs are eligible to have technical credit transfer to OH public colleges and universities.
 This transfer of credit is described in Career-Technical Assurance Guides [CTAGs].
 CTAGs are advising tools that assist students moving from Ohio secondary institutions to Ohio public institutions of higher education.

 [CT2] works by aligning the content of career and technical programs at high schools, career centers, and Ohio Technical Centers with courses at Ohio's community colleges and universities.
 Once an institution has a program or courses approved by a panel of faculty experts from around the state, students who complete a program and pass the credentialing, or licensing exam are eligible for college credit at any of Ohio's public colleges or universities that offer the course[s]/program.